Arnas-sad/riscv-jpeg-decoder/README.md

 wrote the decoder once in a simple sequential way, and then in three parallel ways to make it faster or to be able to analyse its timing.

-It was a group project, so this is my copy of the code.
-My part is described at the bottom.

 ## The platform

 CompSOC is not a normal computer.
 The points that affected how we wrote the code: